Mobile Application Taxonomy¶

 The most obvious disadvantage of native apps is that they are limited to one specific platform.
 If developers want to build their app for both Android and iOS, one needs to maintain two independent code bases, or introduce often complex development tools to port a single code base to two platforms.

-Here are some multi-platform frameworks that allow developers to compile a single codebase for both Android and iOS:
+Here are some cross-platform mobile frameworks that allow developers to compile a single codebase for different targets, including both Android and iOS:

-If an app is developed using these these frameworks, the app will use the internal APIs native to each system and offer performance equivalent to native apps.
-Also, these apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Since the final output is very similar to previously discussed native apps, apps developed using these frameworks are said to be native apps.
+If an app is developed using these frameworks, the app will use the internal APIs native to each system and offer performance equivalent to native apps.
+Also, these apps can make use of all device capabilities, including the GPS, accelerometer, camera, the notification system, etc. Even though an app created using one of these frameworks is functionally equivalent to a true native app, they are typically not referred to as such.
+The term native app is used for apps created with the OS's native SDK, while apps created using one of these frameworks are typically called cross-platform apps.

 Web Apps¶

 Mobile web apps (or simply, web apps) are websites designed to look and feel like a native app.
-These apps run on top of a device’s browser and are usually developed in HTML5, much like a modern web page.
+These apps run in the device's browser and are usually developed in HTML5, much like a modern web page.
 Launcher icons may be used to parallel the same feel of accessing a native app; however, these icons are essentially the same as a browser bookmark, simply opening the default web browser to load the referenced web page.

 Because they run within the confines of a browser, web apps have limited integration with the general components of the device (i.e. they are "sandboxed") and their performance is usually inferior compared to native apps.
 Since developers usually target multiple platforms with a web app, their UIs generally do not follow the design principles of any specific platform.
 However, web apps are popular because developers can use a single code base to reduce development and maintenance costs and distribute updates without going through the platform-specific app stores.
 For example, a change to the HTML file for a web app can serve as viable, cross-platform update whereas an update to a store-based app requires considerably more effort.